-In general, if you are simply wearing a cosplay at a convention or posting photos online, you don’t need to worry about being sued, since your costume will likely fall under fair use.
-However, selling costumes, photograph prints, or prop replicas may be considered copyright infringement.
+The TLDR: if you are simply wearing a cosplay at a convention or posting photos online, you probably don’t need to worry about being sued, since your costume will likely fall under fair use.
+However, selling costumes with recognizable logos, photograph prints, or prop replicas are more likely to be considered copyright infringement.

-That being said, I am not a lawyer and nothing in this article constitutes legal advice.
-Cosplay at your own risk!
+That being said, I am not a lawyer and nothing in this article constitutes legal advice!